Table of Contents

 Non-cardiac causes of chest pain include diseases of the lungs or the pleura, such as pulmonary embolism and lung carcinoma or pleurisy.
 An aortic dissection may also be present.
 Furthermore, there may be diseases of the esophagus or the mediastinum, and diseases of the spine and the ribs or abdominal discomfort.

 Therapy can initially be divided into acute therapy and long-term therapy.
 In acute cases, nitro compounds that are acting as a vasodilator and thus improve the coronary circulation are suitable.
 They are contraindicated for patients who are taking PDE-5 inhibitors (e.g., sildenafil, Viagra) or who have HOCM, hypotension or present aortic stenosis.

 Long-term therapy can be divided into causal and symptomatic therapy.
 The causal approach is directed towards the main risk factors that support the emergence of coronary heart disease.
 Lifestyle changes such as weight reduction, smoking cessation, dietary changes to a Mediterranean diet, controlled physical activity and courses on stress management and relaxation are crucial.

 This approach aims to control blood pressure and cholesterol as well as triglyceride levels via a non-drug therapy.
 Symptomatic treatment, on the other hand, includes medication and invasive approaches.
 Drug-based therapy aims to prevent myocardial infarction and reduce mortality.
 It includes aspirin, beta-blockers, statins, and ACE inhibitors.

 Antianginal therapy offers several options: beta-blockers to reduce myocardial oxygen demand, nitrates, which hardly find application during long-term treatment, Molsidomine and calcium antagonists, as well as ivabradine and ranolazine.

 Revascularization as invasive therapy

 Revascularization offers an invasive treatment option.
 This may also be achieved by means of PTCA (percutaneous transluminal coronary angioplasty) during which dilation via a balloon catheter, followed by stenting, is performed.
 Impending closures can then be eliminated and the permeability of the vessel can be improved.

 A second possibility of revascularization is offered via coronary artery bypass surgery (CABG = coronary artery bypass graft).
 This can be done via the traditional method with sternotomy access and the use of a heart-lung apparatus.
-An alternative is the minimally invasive way.
+An alternative is a minimally invasive way.
 The last possibility of therapy that is indicated for coronary heart disease in combination with terminal heart failure is the heart transplant.